10 Early Stopping

 This is practical, because there may not be \(n\) patients with the particular condition you’re studying all present at the hospital on the same day.
 You might only accumulate \(n\) cases over several years.
 It spreads out the work and ensures your medical staff aren’t trying to treat \(n\) people simultaneously.

 But it also creates temptation.
-Can’t we peek at the early data to see how the experiment is growing?
+Can’t we peek at the early data to see how the experiment is going?
 If we’re lucky, we’ll have clear results long before we have all \(n\) experimental units.

 Similarly, if I’m running a trial of two versions of a website, new users appear gradually at their own pace.
 I can assign each new user to a treatment as they appear, and I will gradually get the sample size I need for my experiment.